Skip to Content

 The rock formations are pretty neat!

-Said by the Ktunaxa Nation to be the ribcage of the ancient sea beast, Yawunik, the Dutch Creek Hoodoos are quite the sight to behold, with their sharp jutting edges painting a beautiful picture!
-I’m just glad the sea beast won’t be making a return anytime soon…
+Said by the Ktunaxa Nation to be the ribcage of the ancient sea beast, Yawunik, the Dutch Creek Hoodoos are quite the sight, with their sharp jutting edges painting a beautiful picture!
+I’m just glad that the sea beast won’t be making a return anytime soon…

-As for Dutch Creek, one way to see the Hoodoos is from Highway 93/95.
+One way to see the Dutch Creek Hoodoos is from Highway 93/95.
 From the road and pull-over bays, you actually get great views of the Hoodoos, making it a great rest stop as part of a road trip.

 Although you can see the Hoodoos from the highway, the trail gives you another amazing perspective and a wonderful view of the valley, so we’re a little biased!
 I’d allow around 2 hours to complete the track and spend some time at the top.
 The trail starts over on Westside Road off Highway 93/95.